RoshanNaidu/AI-for-Wheat-Disease/README.md

 A new type of technique has been utilised (by browsing multiple sources) of classifying each type of plant image into a binary array (4 arrays used) for a favourable and easy classification portrayal alongside using Neural Networks.

-For a small cycle of 30 epoch only (faster model result check), a favourable score of 87.31% accuraccy has been achieved.
+For a small cycle of 30 epochs only (faster model result check), a favourable score of 87.31% accuracy has been achieved.

+A paper has also been put forth to publish using the results derived from this programme.